-Apple's Q3 2013 results include sales of 31.2 million iPhones, 14.6 million iPads [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Apple's Q3 2013 results include sales of 31.2 million iPhones, 14.6 million iPads [UPDATED]Alex Wagner - Editorial Director of News and Content

 The second half of today's earnings one-two punch is in, as Apple just revealed its report for the third quarter its fiscal 2013.
 Diving right into the numbers, Apple says that it sold 31.2 million iPhones during its fiscal Q3 2013.
 That's an increase from the 26 million iPhones it sold in Q3 2012 and is also a record for Apple's June quarter.